quarkusio/quarkus-quickstarts/hibernate-search-orm-elasticsearch-quickstart/README.md

 - JDK 17+
 - GraalVM

-In addition, you will need either a PostgreSQL database, or Docker to run one.q
+In addition, you will need a PostgreSQL database and an Elasticsearch instance, or Docker to run them.

 ### Configuring GraalVM and JDK 17+